Tips for Living Green

 Check out this water footprint calculator to estimate how much water you use!

 Use both sides: Save paper by always using both sides.
-Print double-sided whenever possible.
-Print multiple pages or PowerPoint slides on each sheet of paper.
+Print double-sided whenever possible, and if you have single-sided sheets, use the other side for notes, brainstorming, math problems, etc. Print multiple pages or PowerPoint slides on each sheet of paper.
 Select eco-friendly settings on the computer and printer to save ink, paper, and money.
-If you have single-sided sheets, use the other side for notes, brainstorming, math problems, etc. Use all pages of notebooks; if you have extra pages, tear them out and use them for other classes.
+Use all pages of notebooks; if you have extra pages, tear them out and use them for other classes.

 Go paperless: Save paper by requesting to receive your paycheck directly into your bank account.
 Reduce your paper mail by switching to email and unsubscribing to mailing lists you don’t want.
 Save time and money by handling bank statements and bills online.